Raising children is not rocket science; all it needs is patience, love, compassion, and understanding.

 3. Take preventive measures

-Most tantrums occur when the child feels unwell, drained out, hungry, emotionally low, or seeking your warmth and care.
+Most tantrums occur when the child feels unwell, drained out, hungry, emotionally low, or seeking warmth and care.
 Ensure that your child is fed, gets enough rest and quiet time, and is not exposed to too much media stimulation.

 All of these prevent tantrums.
 If you feel that your toddler is feeling low, give them the attention they need.